lucavignali/NextWordPrediction/README.md

 # Next Word Prediction
-The final project of the Data Science 9 courses program from Johns Hopkins University, I completed in 2014, included the development of a basic implementation of NLP to predict the Next Word in a Sentence.
+The final project of the Data Science 9 courses program from Johns Hopkins University, I completed in 2014, included the development of  implementation of Natural Language Processing to predict the Next Word in a Sentence.

 __The Challenge__